What to Look for in a Travel Nursing Contract

 A huge part of taking on a travel nursing position during COVID is the expense to get there, so make sure your contract clearly outlines how that happens.

-For example, if you are expected to cover your own travel expenses and then get reimbursed later, what happens if the contract gets cancelled after you have already paid everything?
+For example, if you are expected to cover your own travel expenses and then get reimbursed later, what happens if the contract gets canceled after you have already paid everything?
 Some nurses have reported running into just that situation and being out thousands of dollars when agencies have not been able to come up with the funds to reimburse them.
 If you can, find out if your agency might be willing to cover the expenses upfront, so you don’t run the risk of losing money yourself.

 Quarantine and Sick Pay